Configuration¶

 Check names reported without failing |

-Valid check names for fail-on and warn-on: enrichment, freshness, coverage, griffe.
+Valid check names for fail-on and warn-on: presence, enrichment, freshness, coverage, griffe.

 src-root auto-detection¶